omr-abs/URB-UY-3834-Assignment-1/README.md

 ### Part One:

-### Map for all 311 complaints in NYC for the month of June, 2021
+### 1-Map for all 311 complaints in NYC for the month of June, 2021
 ![Complaints](https://user-images.githubusercontent.com/52751378/135184384-9b395fdc-adc1-412e-b382-b5f6563cfaee.png)

-### Map for the illegal fireworks compaints in NYC for the same period of time
+### 2-Map for the illegal fireworks compaints in NYC for the same period of time
 ![Fireworks Complaints](https://user-images.githubusercontent.com/52751378/135184496-e3cb8f1f-2ec2-4b98-bb55-8fe82dcd9d7a.png)

-### Map for the percentage of fireworks complaints from all 311 complaints in NYC for also the same period of time
+### 3-Map for the percentage of fireworks complaints from all 311 complaints in NYC for also the same period of time
 ![Percentage](https://user-images.githubusercontent.com/52751378/135184502-0e9d37e3-4819-4231-b5e3-b52d32c1da78.png)

 ### Part Two:
+  The maps represtned above are of the type choropleth which are mostly used to indicate the quantities of certain things in certain locations.

 ### Part Three: